kingluddite/web-dev-notes/cms/wordpress/bootstrap-wordpress-part-2.md

 [more code]
 ```

-Pull in `blog` sidebar
+Pull in `blog` sidebar.
+Just showing that we can easily add different sidebars.
+New sidebars or ones we used before on other pages.

 ```php
 <?php get_sidebar('blog'); ?>
 ```

-# Archives

-Say you have a category of `cool cats`.
-That might be super interesting to a cool cat and so he/she might want to see all your articles that have the category of `cool cats`.
-That's the purpose of the archive page.
+#### Adding Users
+You can add users and give them specific permissions.
+Maybe one user can only write posts and one user can have full access to everything on the site.

+* `the_author()` - who created the post?
+  + The `author` is who created the post.
+  + Research how to add users to WordPress and give them various permissions

+**How do you create users in WordPress**
+Through the Dashboard.
+Add the user, add their info and choose their permissions.
+One you do, they will receive an email with information on how to log into the WordPress Site.

+### Categories
+Right now, the categories isn't working like we would like.
+In the WP Dashboard, add 3 categories.
+If you don't know how to do this, Google 'How to add categories in WordPress' and see if you can find a solution.

+* Use one category on each of the three posts you created.
+* Add a second category on one post
+  + This will let you see how multiple categories are displayed in WordPress

 ## archive.php
+Archives lets you see and sort by older posts

-* listing page for categories
+* Listing page for categories
-* great if we are searching a particular date
+* Great if we are searching a particular date

-### Categories

 Click on category and you are taken to a `category/news` page _(uses template of `index.php`)_